Mosquito bites and West Nile virusPosted: July 11, 2019

-As of this month, cases of human West Nile virus (WNV) infections have been reported from California, North Dakota, South Dakota and Alabama.
-In Alabama, it was one case, found in a blood donor without symptoms.
-In Tennessee, as of July 2, 2018, there have been no human or animal cases of WNV detected yet.
-There have been 13 mosquito pools found to be positive for WNV, all from Shelby County.
+As of July 9, cases of human West Nile virus (WNV) infections have been reported in Arizona, Arkansas, Nevada, New Jersey, Oklahoma and Wyoming, according to the Centers for Disease Control and Prevention.
 It is early in the WNV season so it remains to be seen how many infections there will be this year.

 What is West Nile virus?

-West Nile Virus (WNV) is acquired through the bite of a mosquito that is infected with the virus.
-Viruses spread by mosquitos are called Arboviruses.
-The term Arbovirus comes from the combination of the words “ARthropod-BOrne virus.”
+West Nile virus (WNV) is a virus that humans acquire through the bite of a mosquito that is infected with the virus.
+Viruses, like WNV, that are spread by mosquitoes are called Arboviruses.
+The term Arbovirus comes from the combination of the words “ARthropod-BOrne virus”.
+Arthropod is the scientific name for animals such as insects, spider and crustaceans (e.g. shrimp).
+There are many other arboviruses, but very few are acquired in the continental United States.

-Mosquitos become infected by feeding on infected birds, which are the primary reservoirs for the virus.
-The life cycle of the virus is maintained between birds and mosquitos, particularly Culex species mosquitos.
-This happens because birds can develop a large amount of virus in their blood, which can then be easily transmitted to other Culex mosquitos.
-Culex mosquitos also feed on humans and horses, but these animals do not have a large enough amount of virus in the blood for a long enough time to infect other mosquitos, so it is only birds that maintain WNV in a particular area.
+Mosquitoes become infected by feeding on infected birds, which are the primary reservoirs for the virus.
+The life cycle of the virus is maintained between birds and mosquitoes, particularly Culex species mosquitoes.
+This occurs because birds can develop a large amount of viruses in their blood, which can then be easily transmitted to other Culex mosquitos when they are bitten again.
+These mosquitoes also feed on humans and horses, but these animals do not have a large enough amount of viruses in the blood for a long enough time to infect other mosquitoes, so it is only birds that maintain WNV in a particular area.
 WNV can also, rarely, be transmitted from mother to baby during pregnancy or through blood transfusion or organ donation.
 All donated blood has been tested for WNV since 2003.
-Some organ donors are screened for WNV, but not all.
-WNV is not spread from person to person and cannot be acquired by touching a dead animal, including dead birds; however, it is always a good idea to wear gloves or use a double plastic bag to dispose of a dead animal.
+Some organ donors are screened for WNV but not all.
+WNV is not spread from person to person and cannot be acquired by touching a dead animal including dead birds; however, it is always a good idea to wear gloves or use a double plastic bag to dispose of a dead animal.

 What are the symptoms of West Nile virus infection?

-Most people (80 percent) infected with WNV never develop any symptoms at all.
+Most people (80%) infected with WNV never develop any symptoms at all.
 We know this because there are people living in areas where WNV circulates who have developed antibodies to the infection but have no history of the illness.
-For the 20 percent who do become ill after contracting WNV, most develop symptoms within 3-14 days of infection.
+For the 20% who do become ill after contracting WNV, most develop symptoms within 3-14 days of infection.

 - body aches